 keeping the valve into the rim hole.

-difficult; especially if the sidewall is quite stiff.
-The sidewall may need considerable finger pressure,
+may be difficult; especially if the sidewall is quite stiff.
+The sidewall may need considerable finger

-and some may use a small block of wood to keep the sidewall a bit more open.
-If you go too far
+pressure, & some may use a small block of wood to keep the sidewall a bit more open.
+If you go

-with that idea, the other side of the tire will move and block the valve access.
-Some have used
+too far with that idea, the other side of the tire will move & block the valve access.
+Some have

-forceps gripped onto the stem threads to help guide the valve into the rim hole.
-I recommend you
+used forceps gripped onto the stem threads to help guide the valve into the rim hole.
+I recommend

-on tube types.
-The Knurled end of this tool as purchased will NOT fit through the smaller
+work on tube types.
+The Knurled end of this tool, see photo note, as purchased will NOT fit

-diameter TUBE-type rim holes.... it WILL, if you carefully thin the outside diameter, by grinding
+through the smaller diameter TUBE-type rim holes; it WILL, if you carefully thin the outside diameter,

-the knurled cap end a bit thinner.
-Grind the O.D. just enough so it EASILY goes through the
+by grinding the knurled cap end a bit thinner.
+Grind the O.D. just enough so it EASILY goes through

 or similar on Ebay.
 Get ONLY the flexible cable type as shown here.
 One of the dual-barrel